Electricity/Water/Gas – who pays?

 The tenant pays for the connection of all services in their name (clause 43(2)).

-ACTEWAGL has an explanation of their bills here.
-There is a clear explanation of the second page that provides details of usage.
+ACTEWAGL has an explanation of their bills here, there is a clear explanation on the second page that provides details of usage.
+Icon Water has an explanation of their bills here.
 If the Landlord or Agent is asking you to pay the bill you should be given a copy of the whole bill to enable you to clearly see the consumption costs you are paying for.

 Did the landlord agree to pay for the service?